itsdasharath/dig-sign-python/README.md

-# Digital Signature Verification Project
+# Digital Signature Verification system

 This project aims to implement a digital signature verification system.
 It allows users to verify the authenticity and integrity of digitally signed documents.